 - Although somewhat difficult to enforce, Canada enforces an open container laws for alcoholic beverages while on a boat.
 Even if you have a handgun concealed carry permit, you can’t take your gun to Canada while on your charter.

-- If you purchase a one-day fishing license, you have an option to order it well in advance by mail by calling 1-800-667-1940.
+- If you purchase a one-day fishing license, you have an option to order it well in advance by mail by calling 1-800-337-7011.
 You should order your license at least 6-weeks prior to the date of your charter.
 They will mail the license to your home.
-I highly recommend you simply download and print off your license on-line by going to www1.on.wildlifelicense.com
+I highly recommend you simply print your license on-line by going to huntandfishontario.com/

 SUMMATION OF THE RULES WE NEED TO FOLLOW TO FISH CANADA

-If you don’t have a passport, you must have an alternate form of acceptable I.D.
+- If you don’t have a passport, you must have the alternate forms of acceptable I.D.

-We can’t get off the boat and touch Canadian soil.
-If we did, more rules would apply!
+- We can’t get off the boat and touch Canadian soil.
+If we did, ore rules would apply!